MRN-Code/djICA_COINSTAC/README.txt

 Improvements to be done:

 1_ Optimizing the messages passed between the Remote and the locals 2_ Tuning the GD algorithms.
-The results are not comparable with scikitlab's fastICA (centralized) 3_ Random selection of local data for local gradients has not been yet performed, thus Vanilla version.
+The results are not comparable with SciKit learn fastICA (centralized) 3_ Random selection of local data for local gradients has not been yet performed, thus Vanilla version.